 Travelers to Egypt from Iceland require a visa to enter.
 Since December 2017 the easiest way for Icelandic citizens to get a tourist visa for Egypt has been with the Egypt e-Visa.
-This electronic visa allows citizens of Iceland and 45 other countries to enter for a short stay of up to 30 days or, in the case of the multiple-entry visa, to enter multiple times for up to 90 days.
+This electronic visa allows citizens of Iceland and 45 other countries to enter for a short stay of up to 30 days or, in the case of the multiple-entry visa, to enter multiple times in a six-month period for up to 30 days per entry.

 Few documents are required for the Egypt online visa for travelers from Iceland.
 These include a passport, a completed application form and a means of payment.

 The Egypt e-Visa is very easy to request and will take just minutes to apply for.
 Take care to ensure that all the details are correct, as inaccurate details could mean that the application is rejected.
 All you will need to apply for your Egypt e-Visa is a passport that is valid for at least 6 months from the date of arrival, an email address to receive your Egypt e-Visa at, and a credit or debit card to pay for it with.